-Using B-MASTER, we identify the top 50 microbiome genera influencing the largest number of metabolites based on FIS scores.
-These are depicted in Figure~\ref{Top50genera}, with the frequency of metabolites influenced by each master predictor noted above the bars.
-Several genera identified as master predictors by our B-MASTER analysis have also been linked to metabolite regulation in the literature, which we highlight below. \cite{Davar2022} identified \textit{CAG.196} and \textit{Choladocola} (ranked 1 and 2) as key players in microbiome-host metabolism. \textit{CAG.196} interacts with metabolites like bile acids and short-chain fatty acids (SCFAs), which are crucial for immune modulation and metabolic health. \textit{Alistipes} (rank 3) modulates bile acids and SCFAs, influencing gut-liver communication and metabolic disorders \citep{Parker2020}. \textit{Veillonella} (rank 4) and \textit{Ligilactobacillus} (rank 5) are involved in metabolic processes: \textit{Veillonella} produces \textit{propionate} from lactate, supporting gut-liver health, while \textit{Ligilactobacillus} is involved in lactic acid and bile salt metabolism, which enhance gut and cholesterol health \citep{Zhang2023b}. \cite{Song2022} found \textit{Mogibacterium} (rank 7) is associated with increased SCFAs and fat, while negatively correlating with amino acids. \textit{Agathobacter},\textit{Gemmiger} and \textit{Anaerotignum} (ranked 6, 12, and 13) are important for fiber degradation and SCFA production, contributing to gut health and metabolic processes.
-Recent studies have linked \textit{Massiliomicrobiota} (rank 8) to gut microbiota modulating metabolic processes, including amino acid metabolism and energy production \citep{Lu2024}.
-Notably, some top 50 B-MASTER-identified predictors, such as \textit{Caccousia}, \textit{Succinivibrio}, \textit{Phil1} (rank 9, 10 and 11), have limited literature on their role in metabolite regulation, offering new insights for biologists and clinicians.
-Figure \ref{Top50genera_heat} shows a heatmap of the top 50 predictors, depicting their impact on each metabolite together with the direction of influence.
+Using B-MASTER, we identify the top 50 microbiome genera influencing the largest number of metabolites based on FIS scores (Figure~\ref{Top50genera}), with the number of metabolites regulated by each genus shown above the bars.
+The top 50 genera were selected as a visualization-focused subset and together account for approximately 25\% of the cumulative FIS across all 287 genera, while the complete ranked FIS distribution is provided in Supplement Section~S5.2, which further reports the full FIS distribution for all 287 genera, together with rankings under 90\% (default), 95\%, and 99\% posterior selection criteria and median Bayesian posterior $p$-values across selected metabolite associations (see Supplementary Table S7-S12).
+These summaries provide additional uncertainty assessment for the FIS rankings and show that the top-50 threshold is used for visualization and interpretability rather than as a strict biological cutoff.
+Several master predictors align with prior findings. \cite{Davar2022} reported \textit{CAG.196} and \textit{Choladocola} (ranks 1-2) as key contributors to microbiome-host metabolism, particularly involving bile acids and short-chain fatty acids (SCFAs). \textit{Alistipes} (rank 3) modulates bile acids and SCFAs \citep{Parker2020}, while \textit{Veillonella} (rank 4) and \textit{Ligilactobacillus} (rank 5) participate in lactate, propionate, and bile salt metabolism \citep{Zhang2023b}. \cite{Song2022} linked \textit{Mogibacterium} (rank 7) to increased SCFAs and fat with negative correlations to amino acids. \textit{Agathobacter}, \textit{Gemmiger}, and \textit{Anaerotignum} (ranks 6, 12, 13) contribute to fiber degradation and SCFA production, and \textit{Massiliomicrobiota} (rank 8) has been associated with amino acid and energy metabolism \citep{Lu2024}.
+In contrast, genera such as \textit{Caccousia}, \textit{Succinivibrio}, and \textit{Phil1} (ranks 9-11) remain sparsely characterized, highlighting potentially novel regulators.
+Figure~\ref{Top50genera_heat} presents a heatmap of the top 50 predictors, illustrating their metabolite-specific effects and directionality.